proxyrunner/proxyrunner.github.io/readme.md

-# Repository for my personal website
+# Welcome!

+### Work... in... progress
-## This is currently a work-in-progress, and will continuously have content added.
+This is currently a work-in-progress, and will continuously have content added.

-## :pencil2: Cheat sheet references
+## :pencil2: Cheat Sheet & References
 ```Java
 /*
 Definitely not sure if I initalized anything correctly